Office of Research Integrity

-All human subjects research conducted by Southern Miss faculty, students and staff requires prior approval by the University’s Institutional Board (IRB).
-The IRB is responsible for ensuring that proposed research meets the relevant federal and institutional standards and guidelines.
-All investigations and experiments involving human subjects in any way, regardless of funding source, must be reviewed and sanctioned by the IRB before beginning the research.
+All research performed by Southern Miss faculty, staff, or students involving human subjects requires prior approval by the University’s Institutional Review Board (IRB) to ensure that the proposed research meets the relevant federal and institutional standards and guidelines.
 Data collected before formal IRB approval is received may not be used under any circumstances.
+Non-compliance by faculty may result in censure, suspension of research privileges at the University, removal from graduate faculty status, and/or termination of employment.
+(Institutional Policies RSCH-VP-004)